JentleJoe/old-alx-low_level_programming/0x01-variables_if_else_while/README.md

 5. Program that prints all single digit numbers of base 10 starting from 0 using printf

 6. Program that prints all single digit numbers of base 10 starting from 0 using putchar

+7. Program that prints the lowercase alphabet in reverse, followed by a new line